-Randy Russell’s dream of being a Florida Gator is over before it began.
+In a tragic turn of events, Randy Russell’s dream of playing for the Florida Gators is over before it began.

 A few short weeks after graduating high school early and signing his letter of intent, Russell learned that he had a heart condition that will prevent him from ever playing football again.
 During a routine offseason checkup, Russell was discovered to have hypertrophic cardiomyopathy by UF doctors.